Physical Therapy: Service Beyond Expectation

 In general, Physical therapy emphasizes practicing isolated movement to another, and rehearsing complex movements that require a great deal of coordination and balance, such as walking up or down stairs or moving safely between obstacles.
 People too weak to bear their own weight can still practice repetitive movements during while being partially supported by a harness or hand rails.
 A recent trend in physical therapy emphasizes the effectiveness of engaging in goal-directed activities, such as playing golf, to promote coordination.

 State-of-the-Art Physical Therapy Facility

-Carrus Rehabilitation Hospital is a physician-owned facility located in Sherman, Texas.
+Carrus Rehabilitation Hospital is a facility located in Sherman, Texas.
 This state-of-the-art in-patient rehabilitation hospital meets the complex healthcare needs of patients who require acute rehabilitative care.
 The hospital’s resources include a long-term acute care hospital for critically ill patients with complex healthcare needs, a full range of physical and occupational therapy equipment and therapists, a special procedures area that provides CT scans, sleep studies and IV infusions, as well as four beautifully decorated courtyards for our patients’ enjoyment.
 Licensed by the State of Texas and the Texas Department of Health and Human Services, Carrus Rehabilitation Hospital is an approved provider for Medicare.